kristinemlarson/gnssrefl/README.md

 <img src="https://gnss-reflections.org/static/images/overview.png" width="500" />
 </p>

-GNSS-IR only works with low elevation angle data; generally the range from 5 to 30 degrees is useable.
+GNSS-IR only works with low elevation angle data; generally the range from 5 to 30 degrees is useable though the sensitivity on elevation angle also depends on the kind of surface.
 This code finds the rising and setting satellite arcs and estimates RH for each satellite arc.
 Each satellite arc is associated with a specific time (usually about 30 minutes) and a direction (azimuth) on the surface of the Earth.
 How many satellite arcs you can use for environmental sensing depends on how reflection-friendly your site is.

 What do these satellite arcs look like?
 Below are photographs and [reflection zone maps](https://gnss-reflections/rzones) for two standard GNSS-IR sites, one in the northern hemisphere and one in the southern hemisphere.